KOLD-TV: Analog-to-digital transition

-KOLD-TV discontinued regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 32.
+KOLD-TV ended regular programming on its analog signal, over VHF channel 13, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+The station's digital signal remained on its pre-transition UHF channel 32, using virtual channel 13.

 While KOLD's analog signal originated from a transmitter site in the Tucson Mountains west of downtown, KOLD's primary digital transmitter is at the Mount Bigelow transmitter site to the northeast of the city, where the major Tucson stations built a common digital transmission facility in 2003.
 The Tucson Mountains site was then converted to a digital replacement translator on channel 13 to provide service to the Catalina Foothills.